AdobeDocs/learning-manager.en/help/migrated/integration-admin/feature-summary/developer-manual.md

 ### include

-ALM APIs can be used to retrieve useful information while building a custom application or a headless LMS.
+Adobe Learning Manager APIs can be used to retrieve useful information while building a custom application or a headless LMS.
 The API endpoints can further be included with additional 'include' parameters to retrieve the additional information which are in relationship with the data received by default.
-These relationships are data model relations, for example while making a call to get user details you will receive the user information and relationship of manager ID and the ALM account ID.
-With the include parameter, you can extract additional details along with the user details such as their manager details and the ALM account details in a detailed manner.
+These relationships are data model relations, for example while making a call to get user details you will receive the user information and relationship of manager ID and the Adobe Learning Manager account ID.
+With the include parameter, you can extract additional details along with the user details such as their manager details and the Adobe Learning Manager account details in a detailed manner.
 In short, the **include** parameter is used in API calls to fetch related (linked) resources along with the primary resource in a single response.
 It is useful when you want to access nested or dependent data, such as modules of a course or the skills mapped to a learner, without making separate API calls.

 Key benefits: